Home

 For walkers of all levels of enthusiasm and energy, there are unlimited opportunities to wander through the hills both close at hand and further afield, depending on the kind of landscapes you want to explore.

-For more serious walkers and climbers there are more demanding hills such as in the Torridon range.
+For more serious walkers and climbers there are more demanding hills, such as in Beinn Eighe; the Torridon range can be reached from Lochcarron via a track at Coulags.

 Fishing

-As well as sea fishing, there are many freshwater hill lochs and rivers in the area where good fishing is to be had.
-You'll need a permit for freshwater fishing, and the man to see is Roddy MacLennan at the butcher's shop on Main Street.
+As well as sea fishing, there are many freshwater hill lochs and rivers in the area where good fishing is to be had, often in a fabulously peaceful setting.
+You'll need a permit for freshwater fishing.
+If you wish to set this up before you arrive, we can give you a contact name.

-Some impressive experimental work is being done to restock the River Carron system, with some success – around 200 salmon were caught in 2006 – and if you catch a salmon here you'll be asked to return it to the river.
-To help with the restocking work it may be useful to hold the fish in a keep net for a while so it can be examined; Roddy will let you know what's needed.
+Some impressive experimental work has been done in recent years to restock the River Carron, and if you catch a salmon here you'll be asked to return it to the river.
+To help with the restocking work it may be useful to hold the fish in a keep net for a while so it can be examined; the person issuing your permit will let you know what's needed.

 Lochcarron golf course